ssnelson424/ENPM661_proj3-p1_stephen_gabe_shanthosh/readme.txt

             -The first two intigers are the x,y coordinates, and the third is the orientation which will be multipled by 30 degrees
             -If the user enters an invalid point or a point that is within an obstacle/interference space, the user will be prompted for another input

-        3. The script will run and display a plot of the searched areas (green) and optimal path in purple
+        3. The script will run and display an animated plot of the searched areas in green arrows

-        4. After user exits the plot, the user will be prompted if they want a animated version of the plot.
-The animated version is a mp4 showing the expanding explored nodes and then the creation of the optimal path from start to goal.
-User should enter Y or N based on their preference.

-        5. After a few moments, an animated plot will be saved in the chosen directory under "dijkstra_stephen_snelson.gif".
-(No pop-up, outside of terminal link)

-        6. Script is complete and close
+        4. Once the green arrow plot is complete, another plot of magenta arrows will be created to show the final path

+        5. Script is complete, close additional tabs to reset and plug in a different position

 ## Outputs:
-    -Terminal Output: User will be prompted for inputs and additional information will be provided for operational clarity -Still-plot of all explored nodes and path from start to goal -Animated mp4 saved as "dijkstra_stephen_snelson.gif"
+    -Terminal Output: User will be prompted for inputs and additional information will be provided for operational clarity -Animation showing the exploration of the plot through green arrows titled "exploration" -Second animation of the final path being traced in magenta titled "final path"